-We define \emph{well-formed} $\lamrfailunres$-expressions by relying on a novel non-idempotent intersection type system.
-Based on the type system by Bucciarelli et al.~\cite{BucciarelliKV17}, our system for well-formed expressions subsumes the one we defined in \cite{DBLP:conf/fscd/PaulusN021}: it uses {\em strict} and {\em multiset} types to check linear bags and, moreover, uses {\em list} and {\em tuple} types to check unrestricted bags.
-As in \cite{DBLP:conf/fscd/PaulusN021}, we say that our system checks for ``well-formedness'' (of terms, bags, and expressions) to stress that, unlike usual type systems, our system can account for terms that may reduce to the failure term (see also Remark~\ref{r:types}).
+We define \emph{well-formed} $\lamrfailunres$-expressions by relying on a non-idempotent intersection type system, based on the system by Bucciarelli et al.~\cite{BucciarelliKV17}.
+Our system for well-formed expressions subsumes the one in \cite{DBLP:conf/fscd/PaulusN021}: it uses {\em strict} and {\em multiset} types to check linear bags; moreover, it uses {\em list} and {\em tuple} types to check unrestricted bags.
+As in \cite{DBLP:conf/fscd/PaulusN021}, we write ``well-formedness'' (of terms, bags, and expressions) to stress that, unlike usual type systems, our system can account for terms that may reduce to the failure term (cf. Remark~\ref{r:types}).

 \begin{definition}[Types for \lamrfailunres] We define {\em strict}, {\em multiset}, \emph{list}, and \emph{tuple types}.

 \end{definition}